Tank Battles Instructions

 Player 2: a tank with 3 cannons (9 points), a tank with 2 cannons (6 points), a tank with 1 cannon (3 points) and 12 troops (12 points).

-There are many different ways to play tank battles, the two most popular are High Score and Elimination.
-Different types of gameplay are setup very similar to first person shooter video games such as Golden Eye/Perfect Dark, Halo, Call of Duty and SW Battlefront.
+There are many different ways to play tank battles, with the two most popular being High Score and Elimination.
+Different types of gameplay are set up very similar to first person shooter video games such as Golden Eye/Perfect Dark, Halo, Call of Duty and SW Battlefront.
 King of the Hill is another fun way we have played.

-In the scoring objective, if you knock down a tank’s flag, you get however many points the tank is worth.
+In the scoring objective, if you knock down a tank’s flag, you get points based on the same system used to set up your army.
 So a tank with 3 shooting cannons is worth 9 points, 2 cannons are worth 6 points and 1 cannon is worth 3 points.
 If you knock down a trooper, it is worth 1 point.
-Keep a tally of your points and whoever has the most points at the end of the game wins.
 You can choose whether you want to respawn your game pieces to the starting line when they are knocked down or if you want to remove them from the game.
-It is up to you.
+Keep a tally of your points and whoever has the most points at the end of the game wins!

 Elimination Objective

-In the elimination objective, knocked down game pieces are removed from the table and whoever has the most points left on the table at the end of the game wins.
+In the elimination objective, knocked down tanks and troops are removed from the table and whoever has the most points left on the table at the end of the game wins.

 Length of Gameplay

 Determine how long you want to play the game for.
-We usually start playing and see how things go then set an end time that everyone has to leave by and give ourselves enough time to clean up.
-You just want to make sure each player has the same number of turns.
-Some games go quicker than others and we will play multiple games and styles per night and change up teams in the process.
+You can set an end time to give enough time to clean up, set a predetermined number of rounds, or play until your opponents are defeated!
+Make sure each player or team has the same number of turns before ending play.
+Some games go quicker than others and you can play multiple games and styles per night and change up teams in the process.

 Movement